 PLEASE NOTE: WE DO NOT PROVIDE THESE SERVICES, THESE POSTS ARE FOR INFORMATION ONLY

-Getting a Thai driving license is not difficult.
+Getting a Thai driver’s license is not difficult.
 When you see how bad a lot of Thai drivers are, you may even wish they made it more difficult to get one.

-You can use an International Driving Permit as a tourist, but if you’ve been in the country for 60 days or more then you are supposed to get a Thai driving license.
-Having a valid driving license from your home country will make the process of getting a Thai driving license go faster.
-With a valid license you won’t be required to take the theory or practical (driving) exams.
+You can use a valid international driver’s license (officially called an International Driving Permit) as a tourist, but if you’ve been in the country for 60 days or more then you are supposed to get a Thai driver’s license.

-If you wish to be able to drive both cars and motorcycles in Thailand, then you’ll have to apply for 2 separate driving permits, and you’ll be issued 2 different physical cards, but you can get both done during the same visit (or series of visits) to the Land Transportation Office.
-If your home country driving license is only valid for automobiles then you will still have to take the written and driving tests to get your Thai motorcycle driving license.
+If you wish to be able to drive both cars and motorcycles in Thailand, then you’ll have to apply for 2 separate driving permits, and you’ll be issued 2 different physical cards, but you can get both done during the same visit (or series of visits) to the Department of Land Transport.

-If it your first time getting a Thai driving license, you’ll be issued a temporary permit valid for 2 years.
-When the first 2 years are nearly up, you can make another trip to the Department of Land Transport and get a regular license which is valid for 5 years.
+If it’s your first time getting a Thai driver’s license, you’ll be issued a temporary driving license that is valid for 2 years.
+Just before this two year temporary license expires, you can make another trip to the Department of Land Transport and get a regular license which is valid for 5 years.

 1. Medical Certificate

 You can get this at just about any hospital or clinic.
-It will cost about 50-100 baht.
+It will cost about 50-200 baht.
 It’s not a thorough examination.
-If you have a pulse, you pass.
+If you have a pulse, you’ll pass.

 2. Residence Certificate or Work Permit